moha-02/air_db/README.md

 ## INDEXES AND CASCADIAN ACTIONS

-These where added in the main script since they help manage the data, the cascadiana ction was used mostly in the foreign and primary key conection.
+These where added in the main script, since they help manage the data, the cascadiana action was used mostly in the foreign and primary key conection.
 ~~~
 CREATE INDEX passengers_last_name_idx ON passengers (last_name);
 CREATE INDEX flight_departure_time_idx ON flight (departure_time);